 Venus flytraps (Dionaea muscipula) are without a doubt the most infamous carnivorous plants around and have become popular amongst botanists and houseplant hobbyists alike.
 Native to the boggy regions of North and South Carolina, Venus flytraps are accustomed to the nutrient-poor growing medium of the Carolina boglands and they obtain their nutrients through 'eating' insects, which they have become famous for.

 While Venus flytraps have obtained the reputation of being difficult to grow, this stereotype is not warranted as their growing conditions are actually quite straightforward.
 One important aspect of maintaining a healthy Venus flytrap is regular repotting of the plant to ensure that it has adequate room to grow.

-Before you begin repotting, it's important to note that Venus flytraps have rhizomes that help to store its energy and produce both the roots and the shoots of the plant - so don't be alarmed by the white bulbous rhizomes among the roots of a Venus flytrap while you are repotting it!
+Before you begin repotting, it's important to note that Venus flytraps have rhizomes that help to store energy and produce both the roots and the shoots of the plant - so don't be alarmed by the white bulbous rhizomes among the roots of a Venus flytrap while you are repotting it!

 When to Repot a Venus Flytrap